Test Optional Colleges 2025: Navigating the Shifting Landscape

 • Did you nail your ACT/SAT scores?
 If you crushed your target score (or soared even higher) and it falls within the higher ranges of previously submitted scores by admitted students – submitting your results might give your application a competitive edge.
 But be sure it accurately reflects your overall academic abilities and potential.

 • Do certain programs or scholarships at the school highly recommend submitting test scores?
 Some programs or majors at test-optional schools might lean more heavily on those standardized test scores.
 Be sure you know those details.
 The same might go for scholarship considerations.
-Certain scholarships (especially the most competitive ones) might still use test scores to narrow applicant pools.
+Certain scholarships (especially the most competitive ones) might still use test scores to narrow down applicant pools.
 Do your research.

 When You Should Probably Hold Back Those Scores